friffi/week2/jenkins.md

 * Added the key to my GitHub keys
 * Created Jenkinsfile and created Jenkins project/pipeline and verified that it ran all stages defined in the Jenkinsfile.

+There might have been some minor fixes to get Jenkins working but nothing I can remember and if so it was a minor fix.

 #### Link to Jenkins

 [http://ec2-18-216-6-111.us-east-2.compute.amazonaws.com:8080/](http://ec2-18-216-6-111.us-east-2.compute.amazonaws.com:8080/)